pypi/warehouse/docs/user/OIDC-publishing/creating-a-project-through-oidc.md

 ---
-title: Creating a PyPI project through OIDC
+title: Creating a PyPI project with a trusted publisher
 ---

 {{ preview('oidc-publishing') }}

-# Creating a PyPI project through OIDC
+# Creating a PyPI project with a trusted publisher

-OIDC publishing is not just for pre-existing PyPI projects: you can also use it to *create* a PyPI project!
+Trusted publishers are not just for pre-existing PyPI projects: you can also use them to *create* a PyPI project!

-This again reduces the number of steps needed to set up a fully automated PyPI publishing workflow: rather than having to manually upload a first release to "prime" the project on PyPI, you can configure a "pending" OIDC publisher that will *create* the project when used for the first time.
+This again reduces the number of steps needed to set up a fully automated PyPI publishing workflow: rather than having to manually upload a first release to "prime" the project on PyPI, you can configure a "pending" publisher that will *create* the project when used for the first time.
 "Pending" publishers are converted into "normal" publishers on first use, meaning that no further configuration is required.